blacknbunny/shellcode2assembly/README.md

 # ShellcodeToAssembly

-## Replace here with your shellcode. { Endian type is little endian. }
+## Replace in shellcodetoasm.py with your shellcode. { Endian type is little endian. }
 ```c
 shellcode = ''
 ```